valor-software/valor-style-guides/gitflow/readme.md

 - `master` - always **stable** and **release ready** branch;
 - `development` - default branch, contains latest **features** and **fixes**, on which developers should orient;
-- `feature-*` - branches for feature development and dependencies update;
+- `feature-*` - branches feature development and dependencies update;
 - `realese-*` - branches for release(production) version;
 - `hotfix-*` - branches for release `fixes`;
 - `refactor-*` - branches for semantic changes;